basho/basho_docs/source/languages/en/timeseries/using/configuring.md

 * *partition keys* determine where the data is placed on the cluster
 * *local keys* determine how the data is actually stashed on the disk

-*Time quantisation* is employed in partition keys to group data that will be queried together in the same physical part of the cluster.
-Time quantisation just says “group by data by 15 minute clumps, or 10 second clumps, or 2 month clumps” depending on the ingestion characteristics of your time series data.
-The quantisation is configurable on a bucket level.
+*Time quantization* is employed in partition keys to group data that will be queried together in the same physical part of the cluster.
+Time quantization just says “group by data by 15 minute clumps, or 10 second clumps, or 2 month clumps” depending on the ingestion characteristics of your time series data.
+The quantization is configurable on a bucket level.

 In order to query TS data, data is stored in a schema.
 The schema defines what data can be stored in a time series bucket and what type it has.
 Queries can then be written against that schema and the TS query system can validate and execute them.